Nicholas-Parise/4P02-course-project/backend/README.md

 DELETE /users → Delete logged in user account
 GET /users/:id → Get specific user profile**

-GET /users/categories → Get categories from logged in user
+**GET /users/categories → Get categories from logged in user
 GET /users/:id/categories → Get categories from specific user
 POST /users/categories/:categoryId → Assign a category from logged in user
-DELETE /users/categories/:categoryId → Remove a category from logged in user
+DELETE /users/categories/:categoryId → Remove a category from logged in user**

 ## Categories
-GET /categories → Get all categories
+**GET /categories → Get all categories

-should these be an admin thing only?
-POST /categories → Create a new category
 GET /categories/:id → Get category details
+POST /categories → Create a new category**

+should these be admin only?
 PUT /categories/:id → Update category details
 DELETE /categories/:id → Delete a category